samusgray/omg/README.md

 omg.update('People', 'Characters');
 ```
 - Extend omg.on to trigger callbacks
-- Pollyfil for local storage on legacy browsers
+- Polyfill for local storage on legacy browsers